I am trans, intersex or gender-diverse: can I come to M Clinic for my testing?

 Some common symptoms of STIs include:

-• Lumps or sores on or around your dick or arse
+• Lumps or sores on or around your penis or rectum or vagina

-• Rash in your groin or around your arse
+• Rash on your groin or around your rectum or your vagina

 • Rash on your hands, feet or torso